anastasiiakozlova245/Comet_modeling/README.md

-Task: to model the trajectory of a comet, going round the Sun in the Earth's gravity field
+**Task**: to model and visualize the trajectory of a comet, going round the Sun in the Earth's gravity field.
+To develop mathematical model of this physical system based on main fundamental physical laws.